-As you’ve probably figured out by now, I usually don’t process new images very quickly.
-To the contrary … I like to sit on them for at least half a year to let them “mature” a bit.
-For some reason, that makes it easier to make selections and to get into the right mood to put the necessary effort in.
-In addition, the good ones seem to jump right at you and tell you how they want to be dealt with in post-processing after they have had a good rest.
+As you’ve probably figured out by now, I usually don’t work on new photographs immediately.
+On the contrary, I like to sit on them for at least half a year to let them “mature” a bit.
+For some reason, that makes it easier for me to make selections and to get into the right flow to put in the necessary effort.
+Besides that, the good ones seem to jump right at you and tell you how they want to be dealt with in post-processing after they have had a good rest.
 Sounds familiar?